-Make your instructions clear and simple and importantly, bold enough to be picked up easily by your audience.
-If you’re running a poster campaign with a text response option think about how far away people will be and choose a font size that’s appropriate.
+- Make your instructions clear and simple and, importantly, bold enough to be picked up easily by your audience.
+If you're running a poster campaign with a text response, think about how far away people will be and choose a font size that's appropriate.

-Do not bury your instructions in lengthy terms and conditions like the example below.
+- Do not bury your instructions in lengthy terms and conditions.

-The best strategy is to keep the instructions simple and bold, allowing no scope for misinterpretation like the example below.
+- The best strategy is to keep the instructions simple and bold, allowing no scope for misinterpretation.

-What terms and conditions am I required to include in my text response instructions?
+What terms & conditions am I required to include in my text response instructions?

 You need to let people know how much it is going to cost them to text the keyword to the short code.

-The cost is one text at their normal network rate which is normally between 8 and 12 pence.
-(Note that texts to short codes are not included in free monthly text bundles.)
+The cost is one text at their normal network rate, which is normally between 8 and 12 pence.
+Texts to short codes are not included in free monthly text bundles.